Chaim Heller: Academic work

 Heller dealt with many diverse areas of Hebrew Bible, Talmud, and Halakha.
 In his research he sought to clarify texts with correct manuscript readings.
 In general his approach was conservative, but he did not shun modern investigations of Jewish and non-Jewish works.
 He saw his investigations of the ancient Biblical versions as a holy mission to prove the integrity of the Masoretic Text.
 He wrote fifteen books, mostly in Hebrew.

-His works include an edition of Sefer HaMitzvot, a two-volume work on Shulchan Aruch, Choshen Mishpat entitled LeChikrei Halachot, Nusach HaShomroni, and other works.
+His works include an edition of Sefer HaMitzvot, a two-volume work on Shulchan Aruch, Choshen Mishpat entitled LeChikrei Halachot, Nusach HaShomroni (also published in English as The Samaritan Pentateuch), and other works.
+Posthumously published works include a few letters and a photoscan of Heller's personal Biblia Hebraica, including his cross-references, published by Heller's son-in-law Joseph Singer in four volumes as Sefer Mesoret haTaNaKH (1996).
+Heller, who also lost complete manuscripts in The Holocaust, reportedly left behind a substantial pile of unpublished material, but no manuscripts are known to be now extant.